pbhan710/project03-group11/README.md

 - While working on our Javascript using the Twitter Feed, we could not get a live feed.
   - We have to search for Twitter documentation on it
 - Separating our HTML file into HTML and CSS for better readability
-  - We ran into errors when separating our styling elements of our website, which was solved by correctly defining the class in our CSS file.
+  - We ran into errors when separating our styling elements of our website, which resulted in us combining the two into a single file and correctly alligning and documenting throughout
 - Our imported JavaScript library, Timeknots, incorporated the d3 JavaScript library as well; however, it did not use the version of d3 we were accustomed to using.
   - Hence we had to add and incorporate the new version of d3 into the TimeKnots library in order to correctly implement it.
 - Ran into problems connecting Flask app.py with our .js JavaScript files